VarunS2002/Python-Sudoku-MySQL/README.md

 Usage:

--Run the query.sql script atleast once before running the Sudoku program
+-Run the query.sql script atleast once before running the sudoku program

 -Enter the properties for MySQL connection and press Connect